 “…to engage…[assisting the reader’s position to] see and…feel the past in ways that may be genuinely disturbing…how a study…may teach as many ironies…as it does clear lessons.”

-Interestingly one key lesson gives serious teeth to moviemaker Spike Lee’s very specific studio moniker—he perturbs whites, others and tongue-tied Blacks who dismiss it.
+Interestingly one key lesson gives serious teeth to moviemaker Spike Lee’s very specific studio moniker—he perturbs whites and others (including tongue-tied Blacks) who dismiss it.
 Lee’s logo bolsters an in-your-face reminder:

 America flat out snubbed humanitarian promises and duty to rectify emotional, physical, spiritual and “material” devastation from slavery’s all encompassing Afro containment horror.

 And Been In The Storm does duly confirm Lee’s logo proposal—the concept of ex slaves receiving “forty-acres and a mule” was no imagined fluke.

 “…[January, 1865, General] Sherman issued Special Field Order No. 15, a far-reaching document that set aside for the exclusive use of the freedmen…land abandoned by Confederate owners…granting black settlers ‘possessory titles’ to forty-acre lots…Congress made the newly established Freedmen’s Bureau the custodian of all abandoned and confiscated land (seized for nonpayment…or belonging to disloyal planters who had fled)…ex slaves…could pre-empt forty-acre lots, rent them…and purchase them…at a fair price…If the Bureau had implemented this provision and if blacks had been able to accumulate the necessary funds, some 20,000 black families would have…the means for becoming self-sustaining farmers.”